 - You are in Orlando for a two week vacation.
 You buy a Magic Your Way 5-Day ticket without any added options.
 You visit the Disney theme parks on the first 4 days of your trip, go to Universal and SeaWorld for a few days, and on the seventh day of your trip, with only one day remaining on your Magic Your Way ticket, it suddenly gets very hot outside, so you want to spend a few days at the water parks.
 You can add the Water Park Fun & More option for $60 ($63.90 with tax) and get 5 water park admissions to use during the rest of your vacation.

 - You buy a Magic Your Way 7-Day ticket and due to a family emergency you have to go home just three days into your vacation.
-Before you leave, you can add the No Expiration option to your ticket for $292.88 and use the remaining 4 days on the ticket for a future vacation.
+Before you leave, you can add the No Expiration option to your ticket for $234.30 and use the remaining 4 days on the ticket for a future vacation.
 (Upgrade cost is based on the total number of days you originally purchased, not on the number of days remaining.)
 Note that you should always check the value of the remaining days and compare it with the cost of adding No Expiration option.
 In many cases, especially with 8-10 day tickets, you won’t come out ahead.
 In fact, unless you have at least 8 days remaining on a Base Ticket or 7 days remaining on a ticket with Park Hopper or Water Park & More option, the cost of adding No Expiration to a 10-day ticket is HIGHER than just buying a new ticket for the same number of days remaining.

 The old Park Hopper and Park Hopper PLUS tickets were no longer sold after January 1, 2005.
 However, Park Hopper and Park Hopper PLUS tickets that have already been purchased will be honored.